m-a-h-e/m-a-h-e.github.io/index.md

 # A Machine Learning Compendium

 At the time I was studying Microelectronics and Computer Science I had the opportunity to take some fascinating machine learning lectures.
-Since that time I have followed this topic up to now where neural networks and machine learning gain a lot of momentum.
+Since that time I have followed this topic up to now where the research in neural networks and machine learning gains a lot of momentum.

 {:.caption}
 ![Machine Learning Word Cloud](assets/images/ml_word_cloud.png)